MixedRealityLab/research-highlights/README.md

 ## Build Instructions

 The website can be built using Maven for PHP.
-Build using the `mvn package` coomand.
+Build using the `ant` command.

+* The basic framework can be built using `ant common`
+* The submission website can be built using `ant submission`

+## Legal
+This code is copyright Martin Porcheron, and licensed under the MIT licence.